harsh-2711/drip/drip-be/docs/FLEET_B_IMPLEMENTATION_SUMMARY.md

 - ✅ Integration with Fleet A database components
 - ✅ Integration with vector database for semantic search
 - ✅ API server setup for iOS app integration
+- ✅ Integration with Fashn.ai API for virtual try-on functionality

 ## How to Run